EraserCN/Lenovo-m710q-Hackintosh-EFI/README.md

 ## Important!
 Important!
 Important!

 **YOU MUST modify SN/UUID/MLB/ROM values in config.plist file.
-ROM value is the MAC address of your motherboard built-in network card, check it on BIOS settings.**
+ROM value is the MAC address of your motherboard built-in network card, check it on BIOS settings.(I don't have network card so no need for me.))**
 ![SN/UUID/MLB](https://github.com/revunix/GIGABYTE-X399-Designare-EX/blob/main/images/MLBUUIDSN.png?raw=true)

 ## Special Thanks To: